 Today is August 6 and the Navigate the Chaos question to consider is “how often do you approach, or pass, the edge?”
-People who navigate the chaos have learned that true personal and professional growth involves going near, or over, the edge.
 In her 2009 novel Handle with Care, American fiction writer Jodi Picoult wrote “I wondered about the explorers who'd sailed their ships to the end of the world.
 How terrified they must have been when they risked falling over the edge; how amazed to discover, instead, places they had seen only in their dreams.”

 In his critically acclaimed Hell's Angels: A Strange and Terrible Saga, Thompson wrote “The Edge...There is no honest way to explain it because the only people who really know where it is are the ones who have gone over.
 The others-the living-are those who pushed their control as far as they felt they could handle it, and then pulled back, or slowed down, or did whatever they had to when it came time to choose between Now and Later.
 But the edge is still Out there.”

 As Patrick Doyle wrote in Rolling Stone “Thompson lived and wrote on the edge in a style that would come to be called Gonzo journalism.
 That term captured his lifestyle, but it didn’t really do justice to Thompson’s command of language, his fearless reporting, or his fearsome intellect.”

 Thompson was born in Louisville, Kentucky, served in the Air Force, and worked as a journalist in Puerto Rico before moving to San Francisco, where an article about the Hells Angels turned into a book project.
 He spent almost two years riding with the outlaw motorcycle gang, and in 1966 he published a bestseller that took readers deep inside a subculture largely inaccessible to the outside world.